Achar Khmer: Funeral rites: the achar yogi

 The achar or achar yogi also known as the achar khmaoch plays a key role in the celebration of Khmer funerary rites.
 Even before a person dies, Buddhist monks and the achar come to the home to chant smot.
-Immediately after death the ‘’achar’’ lights the candle, which is later used to kindle the funeral pyre.
+Immediately after death the achar lights the candle, which is later used to kindle the funeral pyre.
 The whole funeral is under the guidance of this achar yogi.

-The achar yogiis also involved in the ‘’post-mortem’’ “turning the body” (pre rup).
+The achar yogiis also involved in the post-mortem "turning the body" (pre rup).
 The ritual is conducted by an achar yogi who carries a banner (tung braling), and a cooking pot.

 As such, funerary rites celebrated by the achar yogi are connected with an esoteric or initiatory yogavacara tradition.

 Esoteric rituals: the Khmer achar and practise of the yogavacara

-The achar is usually linked to a spiritual tradition which materializes itself through various non-Buddhsit esoteric rites which were described as superstitions by French ethnologist Etienne Aymonier in 1883.
+The achar is usually linked to a spiritual tradition which materializes itself through various non-Buddhist esoteric rites which were described as superstitions by French ethnologist Etienne Aymonier in 1883.
 These practises vary widely from apotropaic rites after the fall of a kite on a house to incense offering and prostrations before an image of the earth goddess, Neang Thorani.

-A there are no formal schools for the achar, these beliefs are transmitted through a form of esoteric archaic, perhaps even pre-Buddhist, initiation: in 1938, a certain Achar Uong had a total of twenty-eight disciples at his base on Phnom Damrei Roniel, Ang Ta Som District, Takeo Province.
+As there are no formal schools for the achar, these beliefs are transmitted through a form of esoteric archaic, perhaps even pre-Buddhist, initiation: in 1938, a certain Achar Uong had a total of twenty-eight disciples at his base on Phnom Damrei Roniel, Ang Ta Som District, Takeo Province.

 As such, the achar vat keep close ties with the kru khmer and other representatives of esoteric practises such as the dhmap practitioners of black magic in Cambodia.
-When most other ‘’gru’’ enter a Buddhist monastery, they put their healing powers on hold and accept the role of an achar.
+When most other gru enter a Buddhist monastery, they put their healing powers on hold and accept the role of an achar.